 “I bite down hard, take a deep breath, and push my words through my nose.”

 “Yes, and when it’s your turn to talk, you can let the words out.

 There are lots of ways to extend the story.
 You could start by showing this YouTube video that I made of myself reading My Mouth Is a Volcano aloud.

 I always recommend buying the book.
 When you read it again and again at the reading carpet, or with students at their desks as you circulate the room, it makes it so easy to talk about the story with your students.
 Students are more likely to absorb it when they hear it from the teacher.
 Reading aloud helps build relationships.
-Buy the My Mouth Is a Volcano book here to support my site, my teacher store, and the Teacher Sponsor Box program.
+Buy the My Mouth Is a Volcano book here to support Teacher’s Corner LLC.

 There is also a quality activity book available.
 You can purchase the My Mouth Is a Volcano Activity Book here.